mehdizse/tp_mask_rcnn/README.md

 # Drone Detection with Mask R-CNN

 This repository contains the implementation and training of a Mask R-CNN model for detecting drones in images.
-The model is built using the Matterport Mask R-CNN implementation and trained on a custom drone dataset.
+The model is built using Mask R-CNN implementation and trained on a custom drone dataset.

 ## Overview
 The goal of this project is to accurately detect drones in images using a pre-trained COCO model and further fine-tune it on a custom dataset.
 The model's performance is evaluated based on various metrics, and its results are analyzed through different lenses.